 - Kirchhoff’s law: The sum of all currents entering a circuit equals the sum of all currents leaving the course.

 - Norton’s theorem: Any circuit of voltage or current and resistor is electrically equivalent to a standard power source parallel to a single resistor.

 More complex circuits can be numerically analyzed using specialized software.
 Software or software like SPICE or GNUCAP may be helpful.

 The software first tries to understand the different formulas and theorems of the circuit, find a solution for a constant state and create a function consistent with the voltage / current equation by controlling the voltage.
-After creating the function, the operating points of each component are specified.
+After making the process, the operating points of each component are specified.
 Slightly smaller signals are also analyzed.